macOS Big Sur supports Apple M1 and Intel Macs, runs iOS apps and games

 Following a long and somewhat tumultuous five-month beta testing period, Apple today announced the general public release of macOS Big Sur, the latest operating system for Mac computers.
-Also known as macOS 11, Big Sur is the first to support Macs built with either Intel or Apple M1 processors, and features an improved version of the Mac’s desktop interface Finder, apps and games brought over from Apple’s mobile devices, and a substantially enhanced version of the Safari web browser.
+Also known as macOS 11, Big Sur is the first to support Macs built with either Intel or Apple M1 processors, and it features an improved version of the Mac’s desktop interface Finder, apps and games brought over from Apple’s mobile devices, and a substantially enhanced version of the Safari web browser.

-In addition to letting users customize a start page to their liking, Apple’s Safari has been upgraded with a translation feature to convert web pages between certain languages, support for extensions developed for other browsers, and markedly greater efficiency — both in browsing speed, and energy consumption.
-A new signature feature called Privacy Report quickly alerts users to tracking systems currently being used by web sites, and instantly blocks them.
+In addition to letting users customize a start page to their liking, Apple’s Safari has been upgraded with a translation feature to convert webpages between certain languages, support for extensions developed for other browsers, and markedly greater efficiency — in both browsing speed and energy consumption.
+A new signature feature called Privacy Report quickly alerts users to tracking systems websites are using and instantly blocks them.
 It parallels Apple’s efforts to discontinue iOS support for the Identifier for Advertisers (IDFA), which quietly profiles users as they’re browsing.

 Previously, the Mac version of Messages was based so heavily on an older app — iChat — that some of the latest iPad and iPhone texting features weren’t included in the code.
 Big Sur’s version effectively parallels the latest iPad release, including support for Memoji stickers, message effects, GIF image searches, and pinned conversations, as well as group-focused features such as inline replies and ping-triggering mentions.
 Similarly, the Mac now shares features with the latest iPad Maps app, including support for Look Around street photography, indoor maps, EV charger location and routing, and third-party guides.